borismus/smus.com/content/books/books-2021.md

 rating: no
 cover: /assets/book-covers/thirteenth-tribe.jpg

 When I came across The Thirteenth Tribe, I knew that the stars had aligned.
-I just finished [[Early Middle Ages]] and really enjoyed [[Darkness at Noon by Arthur Koestler]] by Arthur Koestler.
+I just finished [Early Middle Ages](/books/early-middle-ages/) and really enjoyed [Darkness at Noon](/books/darkness-at-noon-by-arthur-koestler-audio/) by Arthur Koestler.

 The first half of the book focuses on the facts.
 Who were the Khazars?
 Who were the Rus?
 Where did these people come from?
 How did they interact with dominant Byzantines, Ummayads, Abassids?
 It's super readable and more engaging than prior lectures on the subject matter.
 That said, I feel that having listened to [[Early Middle Ages]] was a bit of a prerequisite.
 It would have been too hard to keep track of the major players otherwise.